playfulprogramming/playfulprogramming/content/blog/angular-components-control-value-accessor/index.md

 Well, thanks to Angular's DI system, we can do just that!

-However, we'll need to make a few changes to the form input [that we made before](#forwardRef).
+However, we'll need to make a few changes to the form input [we made before](#forwardRef).
 While we previously implemented a provider for form controls, we now need to manually assign the provider ourselves in the constructor:

 ```typescript
 import {